lordharbar/passwordManager/README.md

 # Password Manager

-Because I am using the `Terminal` every day for work, I thought it would be great to have a simple `Command-Line` app to persist the credentials of all my accounts.
+I needed a simple app to store all my account information secure on my local machine.
+There was no need for a fancy interface design.
+I run so many commands in the terminal everyday so why not also handle all my account information from the command line as well!

 ## Installation